ls1intum/Artemis/docs/dev/cypress.rst

 Artemis Deployment in Test Environment
 --------------------------------------
 There is another build plan on Bamboo which executes the Cypress test suite. `This build plan <https://bamboo.ase.in.tum.de/chain/viewChain.action?planKey=ARTEMIS-AETBB>`__ deploys the latest Artemis executable of the develop branch on an already configured test environment (test server 3) and executes the Cypress test suite against it.
-This build plan is automatically executed every 8 hours and serves as a smoke test for test server 3.
+This build plan is automatically executed every 8 hours and verifies that test server 3 is working properly.

 .. figure:: cypress/cypress_test_environment_deployment_diagram.svg
    :align: center